alexbfree/thesis/src/chapter-7.md

 [TODO make this an inset box not a table]

-#### The Ever-Diminishing Agency of Platform Users{#7.3.4.2 .unnumbered}
+#### The Active Diminishing of User Agency{#7.3.4.2}

 The second major obstacle to the objective of ecosystem negotiability we must recognise, is that the above processes of platformisation and power exertion are not a one-off transition, but rather an ongoing process which has not ended.
-There is **a continuing trend of actively diminishing individuals' agency**, especially evident in the last decade.
+Today's digital platforms exhibit **a continuing trend of actively diminishing individuals' agency**, especially evident in the last decade.
 When software was sold in a box, manufacturers competed based upon which product would let the user take home the greatest range of features and capabilities.
 New releases with new features drove new product sales.
 But in the cloud computing era, a smaller set of core features done well is sufficient to guarantee an ongoing subscription revenue from a user.
 Cost savings in development and support costs can be made by reducing feature sets.
 Constrained, compliant users are easier to manage.
 The relentless pursuit of increased profits and further cost saving sees products lose, not gain, features.
 Interfaces are reshaped to serve businesses’ interests first and foremost.
-As described in [2.3.5](#2.3.5), the primary concern is about making user behaviours constrained, predictable and profitable, rather than meeting their needs or providing maximal value.
+As described in [2.3.5](#2.3.5), the primary concern is about making user behaviours constrained, predictable and profitable, moreso than meeting their needs or providing maximal value.
 Plantin _et al._ describe the particular harmful influence on the ecosystem of Facebook's power exertions: _"Facebook is a formidable force in a profit-motivated platformisation which is beginning to eat away at the Open Web.
 This entails moving away from published URIs and open HTTP transactions in favor of closed apps that undertake hidden transactions with Facebook through a Facebook-controlled API."_ [@plantin2018]

 Here are just a few examples of the ways in which users' agency has been, and continues to be, diminished:

 - Facebook closed their RSS feeds, and later parts of their APIs, meaning that users could no longer consume their friends' posts in any other environment than the ad-filled and manipulated Facebook main feed.
-Later they removed features such as friend-list feeds and favorite-page feeds, removing users ability to compartmentalise their content viewing or focus on certain friends.
+Later they removed features such as friend-list feeds and favorite-page feeds, removing users' ability to compartmentalise their content viewing or focus on certain friends.
 The ‘Friends’ page on Facebook currently shows a list of recommended new friends; to access your current friend list requires an extra click.
 Encouraging users to grow their networks is prioritised over user convenience.
-- Twitter closed the parts of its APIs that allowed realtime notifications and access to one's home feed, killing off primary functionality for a health ecosystem of third party Twitter clients that gave users choice [@newton2018].
+- Twitter closed the parts of its APIs that allowed real-time notifications and access to one's home feed, killing off primary functionality for a healthy ecosystem of third party Twitter clients that gave users choice [@newton2018].
 TweetDeck, a major third party Twitter client was acquired, and later shut down, as was Twitter's own desktop client.
 Eventually, the only option left to users was to use the web interface. [@gayomali2015; @hatmaker2018; @siegal2022]
-- Apple has been diminishing users' agency for a long time.
-Users cannot open up iPhones even to change the battery without invalidating their warranty.
-Apple have removed disk drives, headphone ports, SD card slots and other ports.
-Certain parts of the hard drive on macOS devices are now read-only and unwritable by users.
 - Facebook recently announced that they will no longer store users' historical location data (though they will still use location unformation) [@pegoraro2022].
 This means that users will lose the capability to access historical location records, but also this makes it harder for users to see how their location data will be used in future, as there will be no historical log to examine.
 This shows that data-centric companies can change their practices to limit agency and reduce accountability too.
 - Online news and discussion site Reddit has removed access to content for non-logged in users, and uses deceptive techniques to present advertisements that look like posts from users and to discourage users from appearing offline.
-These patterns have been called _'disrespectful design'_ [@regoje2021].
+These patterns have been described as _'disrespectful design'_ [@regoje2021].
 - In an example from the public sector, through my work on the SILVER project [[3.4.1.1](#3.4.1.1)] just prior to the introduction of the GDPR in 2018, I heard whispers in at least one local authority of plans to 'shift from getting data collection consent from supported families towards simply informing them of our practices' (in other words, removing their choice).
 This shows that the instinct to further organisational interests over those of the individual is not limited to commercial data holders.
 - In a similar vein, in 2022 TikTok announced that it would rely on legitimate interest rather than consent when it comes to using users’ activity data to personalise the app experience, removing users’ ability to withdraw consent to such use.
 This plan has subsequently been paused after warnings that this might breach GDPR [@lomas2022].